PySimpleGUI/PySimpleGUI/readme.md

 ## Supports both Python 2.7 & 3 when using tkinter
 ## Supports both PySide2 and PyQt5 (limited support)
-## PySimpleGUI source code can run either on Qt, tkinter, WxPython, Remi by changing only the import statement
+## PySimpleGUI source code can run either on Qt, tkinter, WxPython, Web (Remi) by changing only the import statement